Stacks

 % process_radtags -1 ./raw/Raw_Rad_data_R1.fastq.gz -2 ./raw/Raw_Rad_data_R2.fastq.gz \ -o ./samples/ -b ./barcodes/barcodes -e sbfI -r -c -q

-2. If your data are single-end but don’t use the Illumina naming scheme, or were renamed, you can specify the single file explicitly.
+2. If your data are single-end but don’t use the Illumina naming scheme, were renamed, or were downloaded from NCBI’s Short Read Archive, you can specify the single file explicitly.
 If the file is in a directory called raw:

 ~/raw% ls rad_data.fq.gz